Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/Builder.md

-# **Builder Design Pattern**
+# **Builder Design**

+## **What ?**

-The **Builder Pattern** is a **creational design pattern** that allows the construction of complex objects step by step.
+The Builder Pattern is a creational design pattern that allows the construction of complex objects step by step.
 It separates the construction process from the actual object, giving more control over the construction process.

----

-## **What ?**

-The **Builder Pattern** simplifies the creation of complex objects with many optional fields by enabling incremental construction through method chaining, avoiding constructors with numerous parameters.
+This Pattern simplifies the creation of complex objects with many optional fields by enabling incremental construction through method chaining, avoiding constructors with numerous parameters.
 It's ideal for objects requiring various configurations or optional parameters.

----

 ## **When to Use ?**
-- When the class has **many fields** (especially optional ones).
+- When the class has many fields (especially optional ones).
-- When you want to **avoid telescoping constructors** (having constructors with increasing numbers of parameters).
+- When you want to avoid telescoping constructors (having constructors with increasing numbers of parameters).
-- When an object must be **immutable** but needs complex construction logic.
+- When an object must be immutable but needs complex construction logic.
-- When you want to **ensure a clear, readable way to build an object**, rather than calling constructors directly.
+- When you want to ensure a clear, readable way to build an object, rather than calling constructors directly.

----

 ## **Why Use ?**
 - Improves Code Readability by avoiding large constructors by using chained methods.